mizma/flatbox/hardware-rev1.1/README.md

           pressing down on the socket to attach the socket.
 After It is attached, solder the other side fully and then add more solder on the pre-soldered side.
-2. Solder the Pro Micro Qwiic from the bottom side of the PCB up into the slit (USB socket should be between the cut-outs on the board, facing up)
+2. Solder the Pro Micro Qwiic from the bottom side of the PCB up into the slit (USB socket should be between the cut-outs on the board, facing up) (Following instruction is how I did it.
+There may be other ways)
-    1. First, mask the front side holes on the PCB with masking tape, and poke a small hole in each Through-hole with a needle.
+    1. First, mask the back side holes on the PCB with masking tape, and poke a small hole in each Through-hole with a needle.
+(This is to stop creating solder filets on the side the ProMicro will be soldered to.
         ![Mask Through-holes](images/Soldering-1.jpg)
     2. Insert a short (2~3cm) tin coated wire in the hole and solder onto the board.
 Then cut the excess wire on the front side.